sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/10 - Connected/03 Reflection Pt 2.md

 It was a feminine, musical voice, with a quality that you had never heard before, speaking in a way that seemed to echo toward you.
 You spun about, looking around, trying to find its source.

 And then a figure seemed to simply form by the pool, near where you had left the Master Sword.
 An ethereal blue coloured a body that was clearly not human and yet tried to resemble one.
 It stared toward you through a face with no pupils and no mouth.
+Its expression fixed, immutable.

 And yet, it spoke, with the same voice you had heard.
-As it watched you, the figure continued, "*Though your skill set is reduced compared to the Champion Link, your emotional profile is at least 85% identical based on preliminary data.
+As it watched you, the figure continued, "*Though your skill set is currently reduced compared to the Champion Link, your emotional profile is at least 85% identical based on preliminary data.
 He would most likely have reacted in the same manner.*"

 You stared at her, jaw dropped.
 You recognised this being, but...